-Youth Justice (Revision 1)
+Youth Justice (Revision 2)

 When you have completed CRJS 370: Youth Justice, you should be able to:

-- understand how we formally respond to youth crime.
+- Understand how we formally respond to youth crime.

-CRJS 370 comprises ten units:
+CRJS 370 is divided into seven units:

-- Unit 2: Understanding Youth Crime
+- Unit 3 – Understanding Youth Crime and Prevention

-- Unit 7: Sentencing Young Offenders
+- Unit 5 – Sentencing Young Offenders

-- Unit 10: The Future of Youth Justice
+- Unit 7 – The Future of Youth Justice

-Research Paper Proposal
+|Assignment 1 Research Paper Proposal||10%|

-Multiple Choice Exam
+|Final exam Multiple Choice Exam||40%|

 The final examination for this course must be taken online with an AU approved exam invigilator at an approved invigilation centre.
 It is your responsibility to ensure your chosen invigilation centre can accommodate online exams.
-For a list of invigilators that can accommodate online exams, visit the Exam Invigilation Network.
+For a list of invigilators who can accommodate online exams, visit the Exam Invigilation Network.

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.